 Frederik A. Gildberg: fgildberg[a]health.sdu.dk

-Center for Psychiatric Nursing and Health Research (CPS), Institute of Regional Health Research, Faculty of Health Science, University of Southern Denmark, Odense, Denmark
+Forensic Mental Health Research Unit Middelfart (RFM), Department of Regional Health Research, Faculty of Health Science, University of Southern Denmark & Psychiatric dept. Middelfart, Mental Health Services in the Region of Southern Denmark.

 Sørensen, T., Tingleff, EB., Gildberg, FA.
 2018.
 Feeling safe and taking on responsibilities: Newly graduated nurses’ perceptions and evaluations of their transition into a forensic mental health inpatient setting.
 Journal of Forensic Nursing.
 10.1097/JFN.0000000000000190 Article, peer review.
 Status: Published.